The Global Public Health, Migration and Ethics research group is an interdisciplinary forum exploring highly relevant public health topics such as:

 Healthcare is facing fresh challenges that require innovative and pioneering solutions.
 In order to offer such solutions to counter the issues in global public health, ethical, robust and relevant research needs to be conducted as a priority.

-The Research Group forms part of the Faculty of Medical Science at Anglia Ruskin University and combines research, teaching and other areas of work within the broad scope of global health, migration and ethics.
+The Research Group forms part of the Faculty of Health, Education, Medicine, and Social Care at Anglia Ruskin University and combines research, teaching and other areas of work within the broad scope of global health, migration and ethics.

 Aim & vision

-The Research Group is built on an initial research grant from the Wellcome Trust and the Department for International Development (DFID) under the theme Research for Health in Humanitarian Crises (R2HC), awarded to Dr Chesmal Siriwardhana.
+The Research Group was built through an initial research grant from the Wellcome Trust and the Department for International Development (DFID) under the theme Research for Health in Humanitarian Crises (R2HC), awarded to Dr Chesmal Siriwardhana.

-The research group has already established affiliations and collaborations with a number of distinguished UK and international organisations.
+The research group has established affiliations and collaborations with a number of distinguished organisations.

 - Public Health in Humanitarian Crises Group at the London School of Hygiene and Tropical Medicine